Accessibility in the workplace: How to become an inclusive employer

 The burden of proof will always fall on your company to address and document accessibility issues.

-It is essential to document everything regardless of how insignificant any steps may be.
+It's essential to document everything, regardless of how insignificant any steps may be.
 Inclusive employers must stay proactive and take a forward-thinking approach to accessibility.

-Regularly assess your workplace and legislation to determine how you can better identify and address barriers impacting people with any disabilities.
+Regularly check your workplace and laws.
+This will help you find and fix barriers for people with disabilities.

 10. Understand you’ll never be “done”